paulos84/django-apps/locallibrary/readme.md

 Caching can be grouped into two main categories: private browser caches and shared caches.
 A shared cache is a cache that stores responses for reuse by more than one user.
 A private cache is dedicated to a single user.
 HTTP headers can be used to control caching by the client browser, e.g. Django has cache_control decorator where cachability and expiry set; sometimes you don’t want caching if the content changes frequently.

 Share caches involve using intermediaries to serve many users in a way that popular resources are reused a number of times.
 They involve in memory key-value stores/ nosql database like redis.
 Static assets like CSS and JavaScript are good candidates to be cached by CDNs and other intermediaries.

+**Deploying Django to production**

+Many of the Django project settings (specified in settings.py) should be different for production, either for security or performance reasons.
+It is common to have a separate settings.py file for production.

+he critical settings that you must check are: DEBUG and SECRET_KEY.
+The Django documents suggest that this might best be loaded from an environment variable or read from a serve-only file.
+During development no environment variable will be specified for the key, so the default value will be used (it shouldn't matter what key you use here, or if the key "leaks", because you won't use it in production).
+# SECRET_KEY = 'cg#p$g+j9tax!#a3cup@1$8obt2_+&k3q+pmu)5%asj6yjpkag'
+import os
+SECRET_KEY = os.environ.get('DJANGO_SECRET_KEY', 'cg#p$g+j9tax!#a3cup@1$8obt2_+&k3q+pmu)5%asj6yjpkag')

+**Django web application security**

+ The single most important lesson you can learn about website security is to never trust data from the browser.
+This includes GET request data in URL parameters, POST data, HTTP headers and cookies, user-uploaded files, etc. Always check and sanitize all incoming data.
+Always assume the worst.
+ Cross site scripting (XSS)
+ XSS is a term used to describe a class of attacks that allow an attacker to inject client-side scripts through the website into the browsers of other users.
+This is usually achieved by storing malicious scripts in the database where they can be retrieved and displayed to other users, or by getting users to click a link that will cause the attacker’s JavaScript to be executed by the user’s browser.
+Django's template system protects you against the majority of XSS attacks by escaping specific characters that are "dangerous" in HTML. script tags have been turned into their harmless escape code equivalents (e.g. > is now &gt;)